fluree/docs.flur.ee/src/content/0.15.0/guides/architecture/flake.md

 - `op` -> Operation boolean - if adding Flake or retracting Flake (`true` or `false`)
 - `m` -> Additional metadata for [RDF\*](https://w3c.github.io/rdf-star/) (nil, or a map keys/values)

-The following example helps visualize how individual Flakes translate to the giant spreadshee analogy:
+The following example helps visualize how individual Flakes translate to the giant spreadsheet analogy.
+Take, for example, the following set of Flakes:

 ```all
 [25 'firstName' 'Jane'         -42 true]
 [25 'lastName'  'Doe'          -42 true]